-Kieran has particular expertise in the wider Middle East (including Afghanistan, Iraq and the Middle East Peace Process) and Central, East and Southern Africa as well as the Horn of Africa and the eastern Mediterranean.
+Kieran has particular expertise in the broader Middle East (including Afghanistan, Iraq and in the Middle East Peace Process), Central, East and Southern Africa as well as the Horn of Africa, and the eastern Mediterranean.
 He is fluent in Turkish and French.
 He was educated in Australia (St Patrick’s, Sydney), Salesian College, Chertsey, and St Edmund Hall, Oxford (Oriental Studies).

 Kieran has remained active in the field of conflict management and resolution.
-His positions include: Senior Adviser to the Centre for Humanitarian Dialogue in Geneva; Trustee of the Beit Trust; member of the Council of Experts of the Democratic Progress Institute; and member of the International Advisory Board of the NGO Independent Diplomat.
-He was also a Senior Adviser to BHPB from 2006 to 2009, where he chaired numerous country entry workshops and represented BHPB at board meetings of the International Crisis Group.
-At Kofi Annan's request, Kieran was Chairman of the UN Follow-Up Committee on Nigerian withdrawal from Bakassi Peninsula (2006-2009).
-He is also a Patron of the Beyond Borders Literary Festival, and, in 2012, was appointed Counsellor to the English-Speaking Union.
+His positions include President of the British Association of Former United Nations Civil Servants; Senior Adviser to the Centre for Humanitarian Dialogue in Geneva; Trustee of the Beit Trust and member of the Council of Experts of the Democratic Progress Institute.
+He was also member of the International Advisory Board of the NGO Independent Diplomat, Chair of the Anglo-Turkish Association, Senior Adviser to BHPB from 2006 to 2009, where he chaired numerous country entry workshops and represented BHPB at Board meetings of the International Crisis Group and was Chairman of the United Nations Follow Up Committee on Nigerian withdrawal from Bakassi Peninsula (2006-2009).
+Kieran is also a Patron of the Beyond Borders Literary Festival, and in 2012 was appointed Counsellor to the English-Speaking Union.

 Malcolm is a former British Foreign Minister and Minister of Defence.
 He was first elected to Parliament in 1974, and after serving as Minister of State at the Foreign Office from 1982 to 1986, became a member of Margaret Thatcher’s Cabinet in 1986 as Secretary of State for Scotland.
 In 1990, he was appointed by John Major as Secretary of State for Transport, and in 1992 as Secretary of State for Defence.
 From 1995 to 1997 he was Foreign Secretary.
 He was one of only four ministers to serve throughout the whole 18-year tenures of both Margaret Thatcher and John Major.
 In 2005, after eight years in the private sector, Malcolm returned to the House of Commons by being elected Member of Parliament for Kensington and Chelsea.
 From 2010 until 2015 he was Chairman of the United Kingdom’s Intelligence and Security Committee which provides oversight of Britain's intelligence agencies, MI6, MI5 and GCHQ.
 He served as a member of the Commonwealth Eminent Persons Group which reported to the Commonwealth Heads of Government Conference in Perth, Australia.